scholacantorum/public-site/leadership/music-director/index.md

 Stanford alumnus Kirke Mechem to compose his *Missa Brevis (‘Trinity’)* as a tribute to his leadership.

+Stanford audiences will long remember his performances of Mozart’s *Requiem* commemorating the first and tenth anniversaries of the attacks of September 11, 2001.

 As tenor soloist, Mr. Wait made his mark in recital, in opera, and on the concert stage, having made his Carnegie Hall debut singing the *Requiem* of Alfred Schnittke.
 Hailed as “one of the leading exponents of (Benjamin) Britten’s vocal